dji-sdk/Payload-SDK-Doc/source/workflow/device-connection.md

     * For a zoom camera with a variable center of the centroid, the payload must on the vertical line of the pitch axis when the lens is at the maximum magnification.

 ## Use Skyport V2
 Figure 3 shows the pin of Skyport V2.
-Use the cable to connect the Skyport V2 to an expansion board or a third-party development board on the Port1; use coaxial cable to connect Skyport V2 to payload development board on the Port2.
+Use the cable to connect the Skyport V2 to an expansion board or a third-party development board on the Port1; use coaxial cable to connect Skyport V2 to the payload development board on the Port2.

+> **NOTICE**
-> **NOTE:** Developer only could choose Port1 or Port2, both of them cannot be used at the same time.
+> * Developer only could choose Port1 or Port2, both of them cannot be used at the same time.
+> * Please use the specified cable connect the Port1 and the Expansion Board, confirmed that the red cable is aligned with the dot mark, otherwise the payload may burned.

 <div>
 <div style="text-align: center"><p>Figure 3 Skyport V2 pin</p>